Is it hard to get a great night’s sleep in a hotel is often harder than it should be.

 Take to the web and read the reviews of your potential hotel carefully.
 Put on your deerstalker hat, think like Sherlock Holmes would and read between the lines.
 Don’t just focus on negative reviews, read the positive ones too.

 Obviously, if reviews mention rooms were infested with rats then steer well clear.
 But also have a look and see if a previous guest mentioned how they enjoyed the ‘lively neighbourhood’ or that they ‘loved how close the nightlife was’.
 Sounds good right?
-But it could also mean a lot of late night noise.
+But it could also mean a lot of late-night noise.
 Have a good hard think to yourself if you’d appreciate that too.

-Google Street View is an incredibly useful tool for familiarising yourself with a neighbourhood in advance.
+Google Street View is an incredibly useful tool for familiarizing yourself with a neighbourhood in advance.
 Take yourself on a virtual cruise past your potential hotel.
 If you can count three or four pubs and bars on the same road, then maybe make sure you ask for a room away from the road on booking.